History of sundials: Introduction

 A sundial uses local time.
 Before the coming of the railways in the 1840s, local time was displayed on a sundial and was used by the government and commerce.
-Before the invention of the clock the sundial was the only source of time.
+Before the invention of the clock the sundial was the only way to measure time.
 After the invention of the clock, the sundial maintained its importance, as clocks needed to be reset regularly from a sundial, because the accuracy of early clocks was poor.
 A clock and a sundial were used together to measure longitude.
-Dials were laid out using straight edges and compasses.
+Dials were laid out using straightedges and compasses.
 In the late nineteenth century sundials became objects of academic interest.
 The use of logarithms allowed algebraic methods of laying out dials to be employed and studied.
-No longer utilitarian, sundials remained as popular ornaments, and several popular books promoted that interest- and gave constructional details.
-Affordable scientific calculators made the algebraic methods as accessible as the geometric constructions- and the use of computers made dial plate design trivial.
+No longer utilitarian, sundials remained as popular ornaments, and several popular books promoted that interest and gave constructional details.
+Affordable scientific calculators made the algebraic methods as accessible as the geometric constructions and the use of computers made dial plate design trivial.
 The heritage of sundials was recognised and sundial societies were set up worldwide, and certain legislations made studying sundials part of their national school curriculums.